reanimate/reanimate/docs/morphology.md

 # 2D morphology

 Morphing 2D shapes is conceptually simple.
-We can image it as a function that takes two SVG images and produces the intermediate steps that smoothly transforms the source image to the target image.
+We can imagine it as a function that takes two SVG images and produces the intermediate steps that smoothly transforms the source image to the target image.
 If the SVG images are simple shapes then it looks like this: